linorobot/linorobot2/README.md

 #### 4.1a Load the map you created:

-Open linorobot2/linorobot2_navigation/launch/navigation.launch.py and change the .yaml file in `MAP_NAME` to the name of the map you just created.
+Open linorobot2/linorobot2_navigation/launch/navigation.launch.py and change *MAP_NAME* to the name of the map you just created.
 Once done, build your workspace:

     cd <your_ws>
     colcon build